-It activates parts of the brain responsible for feelings.
-So if you want to build an emotional connection with your visitors, storytelling is the way to do it.
+Storytelling activates parts of the brain responsible for feelings.
+And research shows that purchase decisions are as much emotional as rational.
+So if you want to convert visitors into customers, storytelling is the way to do it.

 But first, why is storytelling in digital marketing so powerful?

-We are by nature storytelling creatures.
+By nature we are storytelling creatures.
 We’ve been telling each other stories for hundreds of thousands of years.

 We’re hardwired to hear stories.
 To put it another way, the human mind is a story processor.